sandersn/manual/Assignability.md

 target = source;
 ```

-Except signatures check for correct parameter count instead of missing
+Except that signatures check for correct parameter count instead of missing
 properties, and iterate over parameters instead of properties.
 In
 addition, parameters compare contravariantly, which is a fancy way to
-say that the direction of source and target flips, so that `string
+say that the direction of source and target flips.
-⟹ unknown` but `(a: unknown) => void ⟹ (a: string) => void`.
 That's
 because when you assign a callback variable, you're not actually
 assigning the *parameters* directly.
 You're assigning a callable thing
 to another callable thing.
+Here's an example where `string ⟹ unknown`
+but `(a: unknown) => void ⟹ (a: string) => void`.
 For example:

 ```ts
 var source: string;